keelk1/The-Anchor-Bottleneck-AIx/README.md

 | Computes transparent sub-scores **AC / FS / SF / FC** + a simple confidence penalty | No black box — every point is explainable |
 | Produces **AIx** per scenario (e.g. 300k, 800k, 1.5M) and a **Tier** (A/B/C/U) | Gives you an instant outreach order by round size |
 | Exports clean **CSVs** (+ optional charts) | Drop straight into your pipeline, memos or IC decks |

 ---

+## Repository structure
+	•	aix_builder_sw.py — CLI to score Switzerland (CH) for one or more target scenarios
+	•	aix_builder_fr.py — CLI to score France (FR) for one or more target scenarios
+	•	(You add) OpenVC.csv — the OpenVC export used as the only data source

+---